dahabtours/amadeus-php-sdk/README.md

 # Amadeus PHP SDK

 A simple API wrapper for integrating the Amadeus Self service APIs provided by dahabtours GmbH.
-Currently all resources of the "AIR" section are covered. mandatory parameters will be checked.
+All resources of the "AIR" section are covered. mandatory parameters will be checked.
 See the documentation for more information on the parameters. https://developers.amadeus.com/self-service